cmsc828p-f17/project1b-mutually-exclusive-mutations/README.md

-# Project1b: Mutually Exclusive Mutations
+# Project 1b: Mutually Exclusive Mutations

 For this project, you will implement and run the Markov chain Monte Carlo algorithm from [Vandin, et al. (Genome Research, 2012)](http://genome.cshlp.org/content/22/2/375.full).